mementum/backtrader/docs/automated-bt-run/automated-bt-run.rst

                             - :name:kwargs or :name

-                          If name is omitted, then the 1st strategy found in the will be used.
+                          If name is omitted, then the 1st strategy found in the mod will be used.
 Such as in:

                             - module or module::kwargs

+  Signals:
+    --signal module:signaltype:name:kwargs, -sig module:signaltype:name:kwargs
+                          This option can be specified multiple times.

+                          The argument can be specified with the following form:

+                            - signaltype:module:signaltype:classname:kwargs

+                              Example: longshort+mymod:myclass:a=1,b=2

+                          signaltype may be ommited: longshort will be used

+                              Example: mymod:myclass:a=1,b=2

+                          kwargs is optional

+                          signaltype will be uppercased to match the defintions fromt the backtrader.signal module

+                          If module is omitted then class name will be sought in the built-in signals module.
+Such as in:

+                            - LONGSHORT::name:kwargs or :name

+                          If name is omitted, then the 1st signal found in the mod will be used.
+Such as in:

+                            - module or module:::kwargs

   Observers and statistics:
-    --nostdstats          Disable the standard statistics observers
-    --observer OBSERVERS, -ob OBSERVERS
+    --observer module:name:kwargs, -ob module:name:kwargs
                           This option can be specified multiple times.

                           The argument can be specified with the following form: